-Q33: Are contracts signed which span the transitional period (pre and post GST implementation date) liable for GST?
+Q33.
+Are contracts signed which span the transitional period (pre and post GST implementation date) liable for GST?

-A33: The value of contract works performed before GST implementation is not subject to GST.
-However the value of contract works performed after GST implementation will be subjected to GST.

-Q34: What are the consequences if I do not a make a provision to include the element of GST in my contract?

-A34: Failure to include the GST provision may make the contractor, if he is registered under GST, unable to recover the GST from the client.
+- A33.
+The value of contract works performed before GST implementation is not subject to GST.
+However, the value of contract works performed after GST implementation will be subjected to GST. - Q34.
+What are the consequences if I do not a make a provision to include the element of GST in my contract? - A34.
+Failure to include the GST provision may result in the contractor, if he is registered under GST, unable to recover the GST from the client.